Lawrence Cleary (BA English, Illinois State University, 2001; MA ELT, University Limerick, 2003)

 Association Membership: The Irish Network for the Enhancement of Writing (INEW), The European Association for the Teachers of Academic Writing (EATAW), The European Writing Center Association (EWCA), The Association of Writing Across the Curriculum (AWAC), Writing Research Across Borders (WRAB) and the National Council for the Teachers of English (NCTE).

-Board Member The European Writing Centre Association (EWCA); At-Large Board Member for the International Writing Center Association (IWCA)
+Board Member The European Writing Centre Association (EWCA).

 Module leader ME6051 Advanced Technical Writing for Engineers for MSc and ME in Mechanical and Aeronautical Engineering; AW4006 Peer Tutoring in Academic Writing for the BA in Arts; “Do you Write like an Engineer?” embedded within the Introduction to Engineering module, ME4001.